teambit/docs/docs/resources/migration.md

 ### Configure the workspace

-Our [workspace documentation](/building-with-bit/workspace) details exactly how to configure your `workspace.jsonc` file to set environments, dependency configurations, and more as required.
-It is important to configure `defaultScope` correctly in `variants`, as this defined the target remote scope for each component.
+Our [workspace documentation](/building-with-bit/workspace) details exactly how to configure your `workspace.jsonc` file to set environments, dependency configurations and more, as required.
+It is important to configure `defaultScope` correctly in `variants`, as this defines the target remote scope for each component.

 ### Environments rather than Compilers

 A major new introduction in Harmony is the [Component Development Environment](/building-with-bit/environments).
 While in the past you would select a single compiler, tester, etc for your entire workspace, now all component life-cycle processes (compilation, linting, testing, etc) are managed by the Environment, and all configurations for these environments are customizable.

-What this means is that a first step for migrating over your components is setting up the development Environment - either by simply selecting the relevant [base Environment](/building-with-bit/environments#pre-built-environments) that Bit supplies (react, node, react-native for now).
+What this means is that a first step for migrating over your components is setting up the development Environment - either by simply selecting the relevant [base Environment](/building-with-bit/environments#pre-built-environments) that Bit supplies (react, node, react-native for now), or by [extending these base Environments](building-with-bit/environments#customizing-environments) with your own configuration files (e.g. `tsconfig`).

 ### Render components and add docs